How Hard Is It to Learn French on a Scale of 1 to 10?

 Another common issue involves the pronunciation of nasal sounds, which is highly characteristic of French.
 These sounds are present in words featuring syllables with the vowels “a,” “e,” “i,” and “u,” followed by “m” or “n.”
 Nasal sounds are characterized by the flow of air through both the mouth and the nose during sound production.

 In addition, we cannot overlook the renowned French “r” sound.
 This guttural sound often proves challenging for individuals whose native language is not French.
 What distinguishes the French “r” sound?
 It’s a consonant produced in the throat.
 In English and Spanish, the “r” sound is formed with the tongue, either at its tip or back.
 Therefore, in the process of learning French, mastering this new sound is imperative, especially if you practice it one-on-one with a native speaker on LiveXP.
-Just choose a tutor of French you want to have a lesson and start mastering the French pronunciation with them online.
+Just choose a French tutor you want to have a lesson with and start mastering the French pronunciation with them online.

 Other challenges: French vocabulary